brndnmtthws/brndn-io/content/posts/laziness-is-a-virtue/index.md

 which is quite remarkable considering the brain is only about 2% of your body mass[^1] [^2].

-There's also an essential biological imperative for why laziness is virtuous: we evolved to conserve energy because, historically, food was scarce.
+There's also a biological reason laziness is virtuous: we evolved to conserve energy because food used to be scarce.
 If you can accomplish the same amount of work (or merely an adequate amount) while expending less energy, that's a win.
 Look at nature—lions sleep up to 20 hours a day and only hunt when necessary.
 They're not considered lazy; they're considered efficient.